apakhbari/Rancher-Clustering/README.md

 - Hardware requirementes: https://docs.rke2.io/install/requirements
 - Supported Kubernetes Platforms for Rancher Manager: https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-7-9/

+## Which OS to use
+- Suse bought Rancher in 2023
+- What is your OS of choice to run k8s ON PREM (Poll): https://www.reddit.com/r/kubernetes/comments/11kw5ss/poll_what_is_your_os_of_choice_to_run_k8s_on_prem/
+- Ubuntu: flexibility for additional addons and tweaks for some of my runtime and storage solutions.
+While I don't love Ubuntu, and hate snap, I can disable all of the bloat and still get the benefits of a popular and well-maintained distro that I can be sure stays mostly up-to-date, and get all the host flexibility I need.
+- The standard OS for Kubernetes is Ubuntu as it is used by CNCF in CKA/CKAD courses

 ## Implementation
 - Note that some tools, such as kubectl, are installed by default into ```/var/lib/rancher/rke2/bin```
 - Leverage the KUBECONFIG environment variable: